Nine Generations

 1881DeathShe was widowed by the death of Gardner Martin Edson on 20 October 1881 at Kansas Central Hotel in Smith Center, Smith County, Kansas.17,10,18,19,20

-1885ResidenceShe lived in Saratoga Precinct, Holt County, Nebraska with Charles George Gillespie, Jr., on 22 June 1885. she was keeping house for her father, both temporarily away from their spouses.21
+1885ResidenceShe lived in Saratoga Precinct, Holt County, Nebraska with Charles George Gillespie, Jr., and Edith Steele on 22 June 1885 Mary Ellen, his daughter, was keeping house for her father.
+Both were temporarily away from their spouses.
+Edith, then two years old, was soon to be adopted by Henry White and Jessie Edson.21

 1903Death of ParentHer father, Charles George Gillespie, Jr., died on 9 September 1903 in Lynden, Whatcom County, Washington.